TULiberalArts/Philosophy/pages/next-stops.md

 ---
 title: Next Stops
 permalink: /next-stops/
+description: >-
+  Philosophy majors find success in all careers - from law to teaching to medicine.
+Practice critical thinking, writing and     problem-solving skills.
+keywords: 'Department of Philosophy, Study Abroad Programs, Famous Philosophy Majors, careers for philosophy majors, pre-law major'
 layout: page
 published: true
 ---
 ## What Can I Do With a Degree in Philosophy?
 Beyond the personal satisfaction gained by addressing the most basic questions confronting the human mind, studying philosophy in college helps you develop a strong foundation in the skills you need for success in any professional career.
 The ability to analyze a problem and argue coherently toward a solution is the most important and universal skill you will gain through a college education.
 All academic disciplines employ these skills, philosophy students practice them in a more wide-ranging and penetrating fashion.
 As a result, philosophy majors find success in all occupations.
 In a [2013 study](https://www.aacu.org/sites/default/files/files/LEAP/2013_EmployerSurvey.pdf), employers rank critical thinking skills as the number one thing they look for in employee.
 Philosophy majors also excel on [graduate and professional exams](http://blogs.discovermagazine.com/gnxp/2010/12/verbal-vs-mathematical-aptitude-in-academics/#.WdKZo9NSyUl).